 Any international applicant who earned his or her first law degree outside the U.S. must complete an English Language Proficiency Test.
 The following are the minimum scores required for admission to the LL.M. program.

-If the applicant’s TOEFL/IELTS score is lower than the required minimum, the applicant may receive conditional admission.
-Conditional admission requires the applicant to successfully to obtain the required minimum score on either the TOEFL or IELTS before being admitted to the program.
+If the applicant’s score is lower than the required minimum, the applicant may receive conditional admission.
+Conditional admission requires the applicant to successfully obtain the required minimum score on any of the above tests before being admitted to the program.

 A limited category of applicants may receive exemptions from the language testing requirement under limited conditions for the reasons stated below.
 Exemptions are not automatic and must be approved by the Admissions Committee.
 Any applicant seeking waiver of the testing requirement should send a request to that effect, along with supporting documentation, in his/her application for admission.

-Waiver of the TOEFL or IELTS (English Language Proficiency) requirement may be granted if:
+Waiver of the English language proficiency test requirement may be granted if:

 - The applicant earned a degree from an institution of higher learning where the primary language of instruction was English.

 - The applicant is a native English speaker.